 Alternate format for textbooks and course materials

 Students are required to purchase their books prior to requesting them in alternative format.
 They can either purchase them via the campus bookstore or other organizations that sell books.
-There are also several sites that students can purchase books already in alternative format instead of requesting these through the Office of Disability and Access Services.
+There are also several sites that students can purchase books already in alternative format instead of requesting these through Disability and Access Services.
 These include:

 - Coursesmart.com- offers e-textbooks for rental